 An overview of Phase 2's expansion of Springboard's Guaranteed Minimum Income pilot for artists and narrative change work in Saint Paul and Otter Tail County, Minnesota.

-Springboard’s Guaranteed Income for Artists pilot is supporting 25 artists, culture bearers, and creative workers in Saint Paul with $500/month in for 18 months.
-We are working with the University of Pennsylvania Center for Guaranteed Income research to understand the impact of guaranteed income at both the individual and community level.
-In addition to this artist-focused pilot, the City of Saint Paul and Springboard have partnered on a narrative change project: Artists Respond: People, Place, and Prosperity.
-This cohort of artists has created public projects that demonstrate the root causes that lead to the need for guaranteed income, and the impact of guaranteed income on the families and communities that are supported by it.
+During Phase I of the artist-focused pilot, the City of Saint Paul and Springboard partnered on an ongoing narrative change project: Artists Respond: People, Place, and Prosperity.
+This growing cohort of artists have created public projects that demonstrate the root causes that lead to the need for guaranteed income, and the impact of guaranteed income on the families and communities that are supported by it.

 Prosperity Sounds EP is a trio of songs in response to the question what does prosperity sound like.
 It is a response to what it is like living in capitalistic society during a pandemic.
 It is a hope that guaranteed income as well as universal basic income can provide some solutions towards closing the wealth gap.
 It is cry for equity and something more than the bare minimum.